-Forecasting assumption Risk Reasons and Financial Effect of Uncertainty Level of uncertainty Potential consequence · · · · · · · · · · · · · · · · · · · Risk Capital Works Contracts - There will be no variations in terms of price and performance of capital works programmes.
+Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty 1 Risk Capital Works Contracts - There will be no variations in terms of price and performance of capital works programmes.
 There is significant change in price levels of capital works programmes that may affect the affordability and/or level of Council's capital works contracts have tight provisions governing price variations.
-Council has committed to develop an Low Medium service provided.
+Council has committed to develop an Low Medium se that service provided.
 There is potential risk that there will not be enough contractors to undertake programmed work. integrated contract management policy (based on the Contract Management Guidelines issued by the Municipal Association of Victoria).
-Medium Interim consents for wastewater discharges at Bulls, Marton and Rātana - Horizons will grant interim consents for five years to That Horizons does not agree to grant interim consents or requires stringent conditions. rim consents or requires stringent discretion of Horizons.
-Not granting them Low Medium/High allow full consideration of the most cost- effective options in each of these places. impose additional costs.
-Me edium Capital budget - The Council will be able to deliver on its capital programme as outlined in proposed work programmes There is a risk that Council cannot spend its capital budget due to too much work across the region resulting in a lack of Council may not be able to spend its capital budget when it is scheduled so by spreading the budget it minimizes this risk.
-High 2 High associated with the Long Term Plan.
+Medium Interim consents for wastewater discharges at Bulls, Marton and Rātana - Horizons will grapt interim consents for five years to That Horizons does not agree to grant interim consents or requires stringent conditions.
+The granting of interim consents is at the discretion of Horizons.
+Not granting them or requiring stringent conditions would Low Medium/High will grant interim consents for five years to allow full consideration of the most cost- effective options in each of these places. conditions. impose additional costs.
+Medium Capital budget - The Council will be able to deliver on its capital programme as outlined in proposed work programmes There is a risk that Council cannot spend its capital budget due to too much work across the region resulting in a lack of Council may not be able to spend its capital budget when it is scheduled so by spreading the budget it minimizes this risk.
+High High associated with the Long Term Plan.
 The plan sees a major increase in capital expenditure over the 10 years.
 Particularly in the Three Waters activity.
 This increase is significantly above the level of capital funding Council has been able to successfully deliver historically. available contractors.
-Market forces may force prices to be increased.
-Capital budgets could be unspent.
-High
+Market forces may force prices to be increased. spreading the budget it minimizes this risk.
+Capital budgets could be unspent. ł ligh